Differentially Private Gaussian Processes: Applying Differential Privacy to a Gaussian Process

+Relating this to the definition of DP, finding $\Delta$ allows us to know how much the function $f$ can change between neighbouring databases.
+We then choose the scale of the noise added by the randomised algorithm, $M$, to mask these changes.

+We next extend these results, from \citet{hall2013differential}, to the predictions of a GP.
+In the GP case we have some data (at inputs $X$ and outputs $\bm{y}$).
+We assume for this paper that the \emph{inputs} are non-private (e.g. people's ages), while the outputs are private (e.g. number of medications).

 The mean function of a GP posterior lies in an RKHS.
-We need to add the correctly scaled sample to ensure its DP release.
+We need to add a correctly scaled sample to ensure its DP release.
 It will become clear that the covariance function does \emph{not} need perturbation as it does not contain direct reference to the output values.
-We first need to know the possible values that the (training data's) output $\bm{y}$ can take.